eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 ## Motivation

 We met with a couple of cases where we assumed a succesfull run of ESLint in CI enviroments.
-When ESLint wouldn't be able to read the tsconfig.json or had a wrongly configured source type the error would be a `fatal` one but the exit code would be `1`.
+When ESLint wouldn't be able to read the tsconfig.json, or had a wrongly configured source type the error would be a `fatal` one but the exit code would be `1`.
 There was no distiction between a run with no fatal errors and with fatal errors.

+More specifically the tsconfig.json invalid read is a error from `@typescript-eslint parser`, the parser correctly indicates a fatal parsing failure like it should so it falls under the same category as the incorrectly configured `sourceType` as in both cases we can't actually run any rules in the file.

 According to the eslint docs about exit codes: